-If a member does not have a dental plan assigned or is missing a card from a dental plan, the member can call the Medicaid/CHIP Enrollment Broker's toll-free telephone number at 1-800-964-2777.
+If a member does not have a dental plan assigned or is missing a card from a dental plan, the member can call the Medicaid/CHIP Enrollment Broker's toll-free telephone number at 800-964-2777.

-10.34 Cancellation of Product Orders
+10.35 Cancellation of product orders

-If a network provider offers delivery services for covered products, such as durable medical equipment (DME), home health supplies, outpatient drugs or biological products, the provider must reduce, cancel or stop delivery at the member's or the member's authorized representative's written or oral request.
+If a network provider offers delivery services for covered products, such as durable medical equipment (DME), home health supplies, outpatient drugs, or biological products, the provider must reduce, cancel, or stop delivery at the member's or the member's authorized representative's written or oral request.
 The provider must maintain records documenting the request.

-10.35 Reading/Grade Level Consideration
+10.36 Reading/grade level consideration

 Millions of Americans are functionally illiterate and many millions more are only marginally literate.
 Many of our members may have limited ability to understand and read instructions, but most people with literacy problems are ashamed and will try to hide their problem from providers.
 Low literacy may mean that your patient may not be able to comply with your medical advice and course of treatment because they do not understand your instructions.
 Materials provided to members should be written at a fourth to sixth grade reading level.
-Be sensitive to the fact that the member may not be able to read instructions for taking medicine or for treatment and may feel embarrassment about his or her limited literacy.
-If interpreter services are needed, call Provider Services at 1-800-454-3730.
+Be sensitive to the fact that the member may not be able to read instructions for taking medicine or for treatment and may feel embarrassment about their limited literacy.
+If interpreter services are needed, call Provider Services at 800-454-3730.